Multi-Environment GLAMP: Approximate Message Passing for Transfer Learning with Applications to Lasso-based Estimators: Multi-environment Generalized Long AMP

-The symmetric GLAMP framework is typically linked to statistical estimators in the following manner: $A$ is related to the design matrix, $Y$ to the response variable, and $(f_t)_{t \in \mathbb{N}}$ to the specific estimator of interest.
-With proper initialization $x^0$ and under suitable conditions, taking $t\rightarrow \infty$ additionally above the $N \rightarrow \infty$ asymptotics in Theorem \ref{thm:main}, the GLAMP instance converges to some $x^\infty$ that corresponds to our statistical estimator of interest.
-However, our end goal here is to study estimators under transfer learning where data from different distributions/environments are available.
-To study such estimators, two extensions of the symmetric GLAMP framework are necessary: asymmetric GLAMP (Section \ref{sec:asymmetric}) and multi-environment GLAMP (Section \ref{sec:multienv}).
-Introducing them requires more notation, thus instead of doing so, we first present applications of GLAMP to transfer learning.
+The multi-environment GLAMP framework is typically linked to statistical estimators in the following manner: $\{X_e\}_{e\in E}$ are related to the design matrices in multiple environments, $\{W_e\}_{e\in E}$ to the response variables, and $(\Psi_e^t,\eta_e^t)_{e\in \E, t \in \mathbb{N}}$ to the specific multi-environment estimator of interest.
+With proper initializations $\{V_e^0\}_{e\in E}$ and under suitable conditions, taking $t\rightarrow \infty$ additionally above the $N \rightarrow \infty$ asymptotics in Theorem \ref{cor:asym.multienv}, the GLAMP instance converges to some $V^\infty, R^\infty$ that corresponds to our statistical estimator of interest.
+Below we showcase the linkage with specific examples.